 Which carries the acronym AccliPhot, started in 2013 and is funded by the EU.

 This involves modelling the unusual metabolism of one of the acetogens, bacteria that have potential applications in industrial biotechnology.
-It is in association with BioSyntha Technology Ltd and is supported by a BBSRC iCASE studentship from September 2014.
+It is in association with Novo Nordisk Centre for Biosustainability and has been supported by a BBSRC iCASE studentship from September 2015.
 Further details

 David Fell is co-investigator to the principal investigator, Nigel Minton, University of Nottingham to assist in running this BBSRC Network in Industrial Biotechnology (NIBB) concerned with developing applications of C1 gas fermentation.
 See the BBSRC and Oxford Brookes University announcements.
 The project has its own website.
 The group's contribution is in the area of metabolic modelling and design of engineered pathways.
 Modelling workshops have been run for members of BBSRC NIBBs; see Meetings for details.